typsy-dev/documentation/ApiV2.md

 POST to https://api.typsy.com/v2/users/workspace/structures/add

 ### Request
+Required
 - email: The email of the user
-- structures: Used for adding the user into venues/departments/groups within your account
+- structures: The collection of structures (venues/departments/groups) you wish to add the user to Optional
-- options: Used to enable certain options to perform
+- options:
+    - createStructuresIfNotExist: creates the structure within the account if it does not already exist.
+Default = true

 Example request to add structures to a user by email.
 ```